built-by-ann/summer-2025/README.md

-# Summer 2025 Project Roadmap – Ann Mathew
+# Summer 2025 Project Roadmap

 This summer, I plan to build a diverse portfolio of applied AI and socially impactful tech projects.
 My work spans sustainability, fairness, infrastructure resilience, and ethical machine learning.
 Below is a summary of the key initiatives I'll be continuing and hopefully adding to Github soon: